peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Render Prop

 Using a render prop to compose child elements is an advanced pattern that delegates all aspects of rendering to the consumer.
-Furthermore, it provides the consumer with details about the component's state that can be mapped to the desired child prop.
+Furthermore, it provides the consumer with details about the component's state that can be mapped to the desired child props.
 The result is a loose coupling between the component and its children.

 Here the component is saying “Render the children when I call this function.
 I'll pass you some information about my state in case you need it."